aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-multicast.md

         underlay_multicast:
           pim_sm:

-            # Override global `underlay_multicast_pim_sm`.
-            # When true, configure
-            #     router multicast
-            #       ipv4 routing
-            # By default, configure PIM sparse-mode in the underlay on all:
+            # When enabled, configures multicast routing and by default configures PIM sparse-mode in the underlay on all:
-            #   - P2P uplink interfaces if enabled on uplink switch
+            #   - P2P uplink interfaces if enabled on uplink peer
             #   - MLAG L3 peer interface if also enabled on MLAG peer
             #   - l3_edge and core interfaces
+            # Overrides the global `underlay_multicast_pim_sm`.
             enabled: <bool>

             # Enable/Disable PIM sparse-mode on uplinks.
-            # Requires node setting `underlay_multicast.pim_sm.enabled: true` or, if unset, global `underlay_multicast_pim_sm: true
+            # Requires node setting `underlay_multicast.pim_sm.enabled: true` or, if unset, global `underlay_multicast_pim_sm: true`
             uplinks: <bool; default=True>

-            # Uplink interface names to enable for PIM sparse-mode.
+            # Limit PIM SM to the uplink_interfaces in this list.
+All interfaces if unset.
             # Effective only when node settings `underlay_multicast.pim_sm.uplinks: true`.
             uplink_interfaces:
               - <str>